 So that 17-year-old versions of myself wouldn’t feel so alone in a world where we are told we won’t achieve anything without a university degree.
 I often blog about ways you can get paid to travel, monetizing your blog and social media accounts.
 I enjoy helping and learning from other online entrepreneurs and discovering where to go next!

 I come from a small village in Kent.
 If you know anything about countryside values in the UK, you can imagine what that’s like.
 Most people have lived in the same village their entire lives and are reluctant to expand their ways of thinking.

 When I moved to London, I was blown away by the diversity.
 I met so many interesting people with opposing views.
 I think this, along with my indescribable need to see the world, sparked my curiosity to get out there and explore.

 5.)
 What countries have you traveled to on your journey?
 Any favorites or least favorites?

-Since I quit my job 3 years ago, I have travelled to and worked from 19 countries!
+Since I quit my job 3 years ago, I have traveled to and worked from 19 countries!
 These include Spain, Germany, Italy, Portugal, Czech Republic, UAE, the Netherlands, Thailand, Singapore, and Taiwan.

 Thailand and the Philippines are obviously beautiful and unforgettable countries.
 But I spending 6 months in Taiwan was so different to anything I have ever done as nobody I knew had been before or knew much about it.

-I like being surprised by places, whether it is a good or bad surprise—that’s all part of travelling!
+I like being surprised by places, whether it is a good or bad surprise—that’s all part of traveling!

 6.)
 Love it.
 What advice would you give to some other 17-year-old kid who wants to follow a path like yours?